Guliveer/AtBeforeUsername/README.md

 ## Guide

 ### [BetterDiscord](https://betterdiscord.app)
-1. [Download](https://github.com/Guliveer/AtBeforeUsername/archive/refs/heads/main.zip) that theme onto your computer
+1. [Download](https://github.com/Guliveer/AtBeforeUsername/archive/refs/heads/main.zip) this theme onto your computer
 2. In Discord, go to `BetterDiscord > Themes` tab in Discord settings
 3. At the top click the `Open Themes Folder` button
 4. Place the theme you downloaded into this folder